Key takeaways:

 Step 6: Calculate the float

-Within the overall float calculation is also free float, which is the amount of time an activity can be delayed without delaying the start of its successor activity.
+Free float, which is the amount of time an activity can be delayed without delaying the start of its successor activity, is also included in the overall float calculation.

 Step 7: Monitor the critical path